 You schlep to class every day for four (five? more?) years, keeping your eyes on the prize.
 The prize being, my friend, a great job making beaucoup bucks when you graduate.
 Or so you thought.
 Depending on your major, you could be cashing a hefty paycheck right away or at the dawn of the next decade.
 You should be rewarded sooner for your education.
-With these top careers, you could see the benefits of higher education sooner than you might think.
+In one of these careers, you could see the benefits of higher education sooner than you might think.

 It's inevitable: in most jobs you'll have to pay your dues.
 But why not get paid well while you do that?
 These degrees could give you a chance to boost your knowledge and turbo-charge your first paycheck.
 Best of all, many are possible with online education, giving you extra flexibility in your work week.
 Salaries reported are average starting salaries from 2010 according to the National Association of Colleges and Employers, unless otherwise noted.

-- Engineering: This high-tech degree tops the charts again.
-Engineering degrees dominated the list of top starting salaries in 2010, including majors like petroleum engineering ($86,220), chemical engineering ($65,142), and computer engineering ($60,879).
+- Engineering: This high-tech degree is our first choice again.
+Engineering careers dominated the list of starting salaries in 2010, with majors like petroleum engineering ($86,220), chemical engineering ($65,142), and computer engineering ($60,879).
 A bachelor's degree in your chosen engineering field is a good first step towards earning a healthy starting salary.

 - Veterinary Science: According to a survey by the American Veterinary Medical Association, average starting salaries of veterinary medical college graduates were $58,522 for those who worked with a range of small and large animals.
 Looking for a career without a doctoral degree?
 Go for veterinary science technician training.